Ming119/dcard_frontend_2024/README.md

 This project is built with Next.js, TypeScript, and Tailwind CSS.
 You can view the live demo [here](http://danielblog.ddns.net).

+## Development Environment

+- OS: Ubuntu 20.04.6 LTS
+- Programming Language: C++
+- Compiler: g++ (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0

+Note that there is no guarantee that the project will work on other operating systems or compilers.

 ## Project Structure

 All of the source code is located in the `src` directory.
 The `src` directory contains the following subdirectories and files: